Why exercising is important, especially if you have a desk job

 Do you spend a good majority of your day just sitting and staring at a screen - whether at work or home?

 Do you often ditch your lunch buddies, and instead opt for a brown bagged meal, because avalanche of emails has consumed you in its madness?

 If your answer is in the affirmative, you should know that these are all grave signs of a “serial sitter”.
-Serial sitters are otherwise known as the vast majority of our working class people and can be found in any 9-5 job.
+Serial sitters are otherwise known as the vast majority of our working-class people and can be found in any 9-5 job.
 These serial sitters tend to remain oblivious to the gravity of how they are letting their lives pass, with fleeting passing moment, just sitting.

 Desk jobs might look harmless - being tied to your desk from the moment you walk into your office, till the time you clock out.
 Not moving a muscle for 8-9 hours at a stretch, and indulging in the ”work now exercise later” routine might have you thinking that it is not a big deal.
 Some of you might even put forth an argument about how you devote most nights, if not all, to steamy sessions on the Stairmaster.

-Over the years, as the world became more conscious of its health and well being, their have been a number of researches that validate that office culture can get toxic in the long run, and take a toll on one’s health.
-The University of Cambridge had released a study which claimed that post-twelve years of research, it was concluded that twice as many deaths could be attributed, and linked back to the pandemic of inactivity, when compared with the number of obesity causing deaths.
+Over the years, as the world became more conscious of its health and well being, there have been a number of researches that validate that office culture can get toxic in the long run, and take a toll on one’s health.
+The University of Cambridge had released a study which claimed that post-twelve years of research, it was concluded that twice as many deaths could be attributed, and linked back to the pandemic of inactivity when compared with the number of obesity causing deaths.

 Active Couch Potato Phenomenon

 European Heart Journal found that sitting for extended periods of time can lead to a higher susceptibility to health risks like artery blockage and low levels of “good” cholesterol (HDL).
 The research further stated that all the subjects did indulge in vigorous exercise, but only after their basic office timings.
 This phenomenon was coined as the ‘Active Couch Potato’.